Mohawk Valley Astronomical Society

 Public Stargazing Schedule

-The public is invited to join the MVAS for stargazing at various locations around the Mohawk Valley and at our Barton-Brown Observatory (BBO).
+The public is invited to join the MVAS for stargazing at various locations (Driving Directions) around the Mohawk Valley and at our Barton-Brown Observatory (BBO).
 MVAS members will set up their telescopes and encourage you to view the many wonders of the universe through them.
-(Driving Directions) They will gladly answer your questions, explain what you have seen and point out where the objects are in the sky.
-If you have access to a pair of binoculars, bring them along and we'll help you locate objects yourself.
+They will gladly answer your questions, explain what you have seen and point out where the objects are in the sky.
 No matter what the season or forecast, dress warmer than you think is necessary; you won't be sorry.
 You may want to bring along mosquito repellant during the summer months.
 Weather conditions may cause cancellations, which will be noted below.

 If your group is interested in scheduling a stargazing event, please contact the webmaster using our "Contact Us" Page.